The International Brain Bee. . .Be Part of Something Extraordinary

 For more information on the 2016 International Brain Bee, go to http://www.thebrainbee.org/.

-The 2017 International Brain Bee World Championship (IBBWC) will be in Washington D.C., USA, in conjunction with the American Psychological Association.
+The 2017 International Brain Bee World Championship (IBBWC) will be in Washington D.C., USA, in conjunction with the American Psychological Association Annual Convention.
 The chairman of the 2017 IBBWC organizing committee is Dr. Norbert Myslinski.

-Students interested in competing in a Brain Bee, please contact your local Brain Bee Coordinator.
-Individuals interested in starting Local or National Brain Bees, please contact Norbert Myslinski at firstname.lastname@example.org.
+Students interested in competing in a Brain Bee, please contact your Local Chapter Brain Bee Coordinator.
+Individuals interested in starting Local Chapter or Regional Brain Bees, please contact Dr. Norbert Myslinski at firstname.lastname@example.org.

 Building Better Brains to Fight Brain Disorders